kubernetes/community/mentoring/README.md

 ---
-Title: Kubernetes Upstream Mentoring Programs
+title: "Mentoring Programs and Resources"
+weight: 3
+description: |
+  An index of Kubernetes Mentoring programs, initiatives, and resources.
 ---

 # Kubernetes Upstream Mentoring Programs

-This folder will be used for all mentoring initiatives for contributing to Kubernetes.
-Check out KubeCon and other CNCF events and programs for end user training and learning.
+This page indexes all of the mentoring initiatives for contributing to the Kubernetes project.
+For end user mentoring initiatives, check out KubeCon and other CNCF events and programs.

 ---